Permafacture/data-oriented-pyglet/README.md

 Systems are functions that operate on the Components entity classes.
 These can be implemented through Numpy ufuncs, cython, or numba.vectorize.
+Thus, Systems can be fast and CPU multithreaded without multiprocessing.
+To apply velocity to every entity that has a velocity:

+    def apply_velocity(velocities,positions,dt=1./600):
+        positions *= velocities*dt

-Thus, Systems are fast and can run on multiple cores without the need for multiprocessing.
-As an example, a System to render everything that has verts and colors:
+And a System to render everything that has verts and colors:

     def update_display(render_verts,colors):
         gl.glClearColor(0.2, 0.4, 0.5, 1.0)